Leveson Inquiry hears of Mail paparazzi policy

 He added that the Mail was offered up to 400 shots a day of Pippa Middleton, but saw "no justification to use them".

-The inquiry, at the Royal Courts of Justice in central London, on Wednesday heard evidence from staff at the Daily Mail and Mail on Sunday and their publisher, Associated Newspapers.'No justification'
+The inquiry, at the Royal Courts of Justice in central London, on Wednesday heard evidence from staff at the Daily Mail and Mail on Sunday and their publisher, Associated Newspapers.

 Mr Silva told the inquiry that someone's driveway would not be considered a public place, but the pavement would be.
 "We are only talking about a matter of yards," he said.